danieleteti/delphimvcframework/README.md

 - ⚡New!
 Added the new `MVCOwned` attribute which allows to auto-create nested objects in the deserialization phase.
 This will not change the current behavior, you ned to explocitly define a property (or a field) as `MVCOwned` to allows the serialization to create or destroy object for you.

+- ⚡Improved! `Context.Data` property is now created on-demand using a lazy loading approach.

 - ⚡New!
 Added `TMVCJWTBlackListMiddleware` to allow black-listing and (a sort of) logout for a JWT based authentication.
 This middleware **must** be registered **after** the `TMVCJWTAuthenticationMiddleware`.

     > This middleware provides 2 events named: `OnAcceptToken` (invoked when a request contains a token - need to returns true/false if the token is still accepted by the server or not) and  `OnNewJWTToBlackList` (invoked when a client ask to blacklist its current token).
 There is a new sample available which shows the funtionalities: `samples\middleware_jwtblacklist`.